candyliaa/tsoha-opetussovellus/README.md

 ```
 Run the command in the `app` directory.
 # Current state of the app
-Although the app is mostly done functionality wise, the styling of the web pages is still to be improved.
-Some of the code in `routes.py` has been moved to `data.py` so that the logic in `routes.py` is easier to follow.
+The code in `routes.py` has been moved to `data.py` so that the logic in `routes.py` is easier to follow.
 The code has also been formatted using pylint and Black Formatter.
+The app has been styled using Bootstrap and some css.
 There should be no security vulnerabilities (at least no SQL injection, XSS or CSRF attack risk).